tiwilliam/dev/README.md

 This project is licensed under the terms of the MIT license.

 Inspiration for building this tool comes from an internal tool at Shopify.
-You can read more about it here: https://devproductivity.io/dev-shopifys-all-purpose-development-tool/